nuvention-web/kytebot-slack/README.md

 nuventiontest2018@outlook.com
 test2018

+For the report, we decided to give the example account for you to test the name "Kya"

 To get a report, use the slash command /quickreport.
 Instructions for how to use it will come up in slack, but here's the basic usage:

 /quickreport "name"

+/quickreport "Kya"

 /quickreport "name" "name" "name" "name" "name" ....